 The citations contained in this article can all be found at the official Vatican web site, https://w2.vatican.va/content/vatican/en.html.

 Supplemental Note on Divorce and Status in the Church

-On the other hand, when a Catholic who got a divorce remarries without an annulment, the Church asks that that person reverence the sacramental life of the Church by refraining from celebrating the sacrament of the Lord’s Supper while there is an open question about the sacramental marital status.
+On the other hand, when a Catholic who got a divorce remarries without an annulment, the Church asks that that person reverence the sacramental life of the Church by refraining from receiving the Eucharist while there is an open question about his or her sacramental marital status.
 All too often, Catholics forget that when they marry there are two simultaneous events taking place, a sacrament whose rules and regulation have been entrusted to the Church, and a civil ceremony by which the parties agree to abide by the civil law regarding the civil effects of marriage.
-When they obtain a civil decree of dissolution or divorce, they incorrectly presume that the other celebration of the original ceremony, that binding them to the rules of the sacraments, has also been dissolved.
+When they obtain a civil decree of dissolution or divorce, they incorrectly presume that the other celebration of the original ceremony, the one binding them to the rules of the sacraments, has also been dissolved.
 This is not the case.
 The State can only undo what the State did, and it is for the Church to examine the consent exchanged in light of the sacraments.
-Church Law recognizes that the parties to a failed marriage may well know that that failed marriage was not confected with the necessary grace to make it bind forever; but there is still a paper trail in a parish registry (marriage records and baptismal records) which states clearly that a marriage had been celebrated and is presumed to be valid, and until that paper trail has been adequately addressed, the Catholic who remarries without having done so should stand back from the sacraments out of respect for them, not because that person is being punished or excluded.
+The Church’s law recognizes that the parties to a failed marriage may well suspect that that failed marriage was not confected in such a way as to make it bind forever, but nevertheless, marriage is presumed to be valid until proven otherwise.
+Until that occurs, the Catholic who remarries without having addressed the status of his or her first union should stand back from the Eucharist out of respect for this Sacrament.
 The Church has processes which exist for the sole purpose of looking at the record and the facts and making a determination consonant with the sacramental life of the Church.